 You can make various shadow patterns too, to add interest.
 Just focus a smaller spot in the center (grid or snoot), maybe to halo the head, or to let the corners fall off (slight effect of this next below).
 Or put the light closer aimed across the background for a gradient, light to dark.
 You can place a intentional pattern of obstacles in front of light (a row of vertical bars maybe) to make interesting shadows.

 All lights change their own color slightly with power level, whereas Flash White Balance is a simple constant, as if somehow one size fits all.
-Using the Raw White Balance Tool to click on a test shot White Card, which neutralizes the white card color, which changes Flash White Balance to this Custom value that is correct.
-This Porta Brace card is $5, plastic, durable and washable, accurate, inexpensive, and all we need, good enough.
+Using the Raw White Balance Tool to click on a test shot White Card, which neutralizes the white card color, which changes Flash White Balance to a Custom value that is actually correct this time.
+This Porta Brace White Balance card is $5, plastic, durable and washable, accurate, inexpensive, and all we need, good enough.
 The WhiBal brand card is very good too, more expensive, but not much is more important than this job.
 I have a couple of WhiBal cards, but I tend to use the Porta Brace cards - either is fine.
-My notion is that all the other schemes are too complicated and too costly.
+My notion is that most of the other schemes are too complicated and too costly.
 This card method is direct to the point, simple and easy, is pretty much the definition of White Balance, and it works great.
 Just add the card to your first setup test shot (in the same light).
 Then you click it to tell the computer "This spot is white, make it be white" (qualified to "color neutral" below).
 Then anything in the same light will work out too, with the same correction.
 And we can easily apply this correction to all images in the session, with one click.
 More about that.